Martha Byrne

-Mary Martha Byrne (born December 23, 1969) is an American actress, singer and television writer.
+Mary Martha Byrne (born December 23, 1969) is an American actress.
 She played the role of Lily Walsh Snyder on the soap opera As the World Turns from 1985 to 1989, then again from 1993 to 2008; as well as, from 2000 to 2003, Lily's twin sister, Rose D'Angelo.
 Byrne has also appeared in other stage, television and movie roles, including the title role in the 1983 film Anna to the Infinite Power.
 She is currently executive producer of the digital drama series Anacostia, where she has played the role of Alexis Jordan since 2011.
 Byrne has won three Daytime Emmy Awards for acting.

 Early life

 Byrne was born in Ridgewood, New Jersey, the daughter of Terrence Joseph and Mary Adele (née TuMulty) Byrne.

 Career

 Featured roles

 Byrne began acting at a young age when she joined the cast of the Broadway musical Annie, where she played the role of July.

-She was a featured actor on a number of prime time episodic television programs, including Kate and Allie, Murder, She Wrote, Parker Lewis Can't Lose, Jake and the Fatman, In the Heat of the Night, and Hearts are Wild.
+She was a featured actor on a number of prime time episodic television programs, including Kate and Allie; Murder, She Wrote; Parker Lewis Can't Lose; Jake and the Fatman; In the Heat of the Night; and Hearts are Wild.
 Byrne also appeared in several television movies, with featured roles in When the Cradle Falls and Pink Lightning.

 Byrne's best known film role was as the title character in the 1983 film Anna to the Infinite Power.
 In 2010 she provided the commentary for the film's DVD release.